finley/SSM/README.md

 File definitions also support **dependencies**, **prescripts**, and **postscripts**.

 Dependencies can be files, directories, and/or packages.
-Simply add a depends entry to a file definition.
+Simply add a "**depends**" entry to a file definition.
 In this case, our `nightly-fs-check` cron job requires that the `lvm2` package is installed, and that the `/usr/local/bin/snapshot` script is in place.
 SSM won't auto-install `lvm2` or the `snapshot` script, but will simply skip over this definition and let you know what happened.

         [file]
         name       = /etc/cron.d/nightly-fs-check